JaredJomar/Projects/TampermonkeyProjects/LookMovie/Readme.md

 ## Configuration

-- `closeButtonSelector`: CSS selector for the close button of the ads.
+- `closePlayerAdSelector`: CSS selector for the close button of the ads.
+- `IPreferAdsSelector`: CSS selector for the "I Prefer Ads" button.
+- `notifyButtonSelector`: CSS selector for the notify button.
 - `maxAttempts`: Maximum number of attempts to close ads.
 - `continuousCheck`: Whether to continuously check for ads.
+- `debounceTime`: Time in milliseconds to debounce the ad handling function.
+- `threatProtectionUrl`: URL of the threat protection page where reCAPTCHA div should not be removed.

 ## Author